 Here’s where to go and why from three enterprising locals, Rebecca Walsh, owner of Basecamp, Jennifer Small, owner of Golden Prairie Bakery and Kari Kilmer, manager of Vee Bar Guest Ranch.

-Want to get away from it all on your Yellowstone vacation?
+Experience cowboy life firsthand.
 Make reservations at one of the the West’s top dude ranches and guest ranches.
 You find four ranches in the Laramie-Carbon County area, one in Lander and a dozen near Jackson along this road trip route.

 Wind River, Wyoming